 Why?

-In Ethiopia alone 54 million people do not have access to safe water.
-The number of people without access to safe drinking water in sub-Saharan Africa increased by 60 million between 1990 and 2004 purely because of population growth.
+In Ethiopia alone, 60 million people do not have access to safe water.
+The number of people without access to safe drinking water in sub-Saharan Africa increased by 27 million between 2000 and 2020, and this is the only region in the world where this is happening.

-Globally, diarrhea is the leading cause of illness and death, and 88 per cent of diarrheal deaths are due to a lack of access to sanitation facilities, together with inadequate availability of water for hygiene and unsafe drinking water.
+Globally, diarrhea is the leading cause of illness and death.
+For children alone, there are 505,000 diarrhoeal deaths per year, due to a lack of access to sanitation facilities, together with inadequate availability of water for hygiene and unsafe drinking water.

 How?